List of National Defence Academy alumni: Chief of the Air Staff

-Wartime award recipients
+Gallantry award recipients

+Wartime

-As of September 2023, 3 Param Vir Chakras, 31 Maha Vir Chakras and 160 Vir Chakras have been awarded to NDA officers.
+As of September 2023, 3 Param Vir Chakras, 32 Maha Vir Chakras and 163 Vir Chakras have been awarded to NDA officers.

 Param Vir Chakra

 Three officers from NDA have posthumously received the Param Vir Chakra, India's highest wartime gallantry award.
 All three were from the Army.

 Maha Vir Chakra

-Thirty-one NDA officers have received the Maha Vir Chakra, India's second-highest wartime gallantry award: two from the Air Force, one from the Navy and the remainder from the Army.
+32 NDA officers have received the Maha Vir Chakra, India's second-highest wartime gallantry award: two from the Air Force, one from the Navy and the remainder from the Army.
 Ten received the award posthumously.
 Air Force squadron leader Padmanabha Gautam is the only NDA officer to receive the award twice, in 1965 and 1971 (posthumously).

 Vir Chakra

-One hundred sixty NDA alumni have been awarded the Vir Chakra, India's third-highest wartime award.
-Of these, 96 are from the Army, 13 from the Navy and 51 from the Air Force.
-Notable recipients include Admiral Laxmi Narayan Ramdas, Admiral Vijai Singh Shekhawat, Wing Commander Abhinandan Varthaman and Admiral Vishnu Bhagwat. & Lt Gen Yogesh Kumar Joshi.
+163 NDA alumni have been awarded the Vir Chakra, India's third-highest wartime award.
+Of these, 96 are from the Army, 13 from the Navy and 54 from the Air Force.
+Notable recipients include Admirals Laxmi Narayan Ramdas, Vijai Singh Shekhawat, Arun Prakash, Lieutenant General Yogesh Kumar Joshi and Wing Commander Abhinandan Varthaman.